TheArtificial/theartificial.nl/source/blog/2017/07-14-dating-apps.html.md

 ### Knowing the truth doesn’t always lead to trust.

-The magic behind matching algorithms is more or less explicit in different apps.
+The magic behind matching algorithms ranges from more to less explicit across different apps.
 Surprisingly, the most transparent mechanics aren’t the most efficient in matching people.

 **Grindr** and **Happn** make clear that location is a key parameter to promote one person over another.
 It meets the purpose of finding someone nearby, but it is not proven that your neighbor is your soul mate.

 **OKCupid** asks their users a set of questions to generate a matching percentage.
-When a user, rejects a few profile, new questions pops in.
-However, this exercise is futile when the app allows any user to start a conversation.
+After the user rejects a few profiles, new questions pop in.
+However, this exercise feels futile when the service allows users to start conversations without mutual consent.

-**Tinder** and **Bumble** are more elusive about their way to prioritize profiles.
-They are crossing more informations to find out who their users are more likely to match with. **Tinder** uses a score, called Elo.
+**Tinder** and **Bumble** are more elusive about their prioritization of profiles.
+They cross reference more information to find out who their users are more likely to match with. **Tinder** uses a score, called Elo.
 It may be hidden to protect the user’s feelings.
-We are wondering, to what extend this hidden ranking made the success of **Tinder**?
+We wonder, to what extent is this hidden ranking responsible for the success of **Tinder**?

 ### Filters are a very efficient way to find THE needle in a haystack.

-To determine a range of candidate or to fine-tune a list of potential matches dating apps (like other apps) use filters, which very efficient way to determine a range.
+To determine a range of candidates or to fine-tune a list of potential matches, dating apps (like other apps) use filters, which very efficient way limit results.

-Some apps like **Bumble**, **Tinder** and **Sudy** offer very few criteria like age, range and gender. **Appetence** and **Happn** use the same few filters but add current location.
-InnerCircle allows to be more picky by adding height, education level, and some other optional filters.
+Some apps like **Bumble**, **Tinder**, and **Sudy** offer very few criteria like age range and gender. **Appetence** and **Happn** use the same few filters but add current location.
+InnerCircle allows users to be more picky by adding height, education level, and some other optional filters.

-**Grindr** narrows even more the search by organizing the chat room into: My Type, Online Now,  Photos only, Age range, Looking For and Tribes.
-Advanced filters such as Height and favorite position, are reserved for premium users. **OKCupid** search is the most powerful, it includes categories like: Looks, Zodiac Sign, Availability, Personality, and Vices.
+**Grindr** narrows the search even more by organizing the chat room into: My Type, Online Now, Photos Only, Age Range, Looking For, and Tribes.
+Advanced filters such as Height and Favorite Position are reserved for premium users.

+**OKCupid** search is the most powerful.
+It includes categories like: Looks, Zodiac Sign, Availability, Personality, and Vices.

 The more filters, the better the user can refine their search.
 We hope that the heavy-filter-users will still catch surprising butterflies.

-### The User With the Right to Start a Conversation is Empowered.
+### The user with the right to start a conversation is empowered.

-Mutual consent prior to chatting, is key to avoid the user to feel embarrassed, overwhelmed, harassed, or even depressed by these first points of contacts.
+Mutual consent prior to chatting is key to prevent the user feeling embarrassed, overwhelmed, harassed, or even depressed by these first points of contact.

+In the one hand, apps like **OKCupid**, **Sudy**, **Inner Circle**, and **Grindr** allow every user to start a conversation, resulting in thousands of notifications within a few days of trial.
+While this might sound ego-flattering for some users, others might experience uneasy feelings.

+On the other hand, **Appetence**, **Happn**, **Tinder**, and **Bumble** do require a match before a conversation starts.
+This mechanic prevents unwanted conversations from happening. **Bumble** claims to “weed out jerks online”, by allowing only ladies to start a conversation.
+What a refreshing mentality!
+But woman starting the conversation could lead to frustration among those men really eager to make the first move.
+The app gives a 24-hour deadline to start conversing, otherwise the match disappears.
+You'd better be quick!

+**Inner Circle** takes a different approach by emphasizing on the privilege to chat with someone.
+The one-to-one chat is only available to users that have invited 3 friends or who pay for a 20-euro monthly subscription.

 ![Messages](07-14-dating-apps/creepy.png)

-In the one hand, apps like **OKCupid**, **Sudy**, **Inner Circle** and **Grindr** allow every user to start a conversation, resulting in thousands of notifications within a few days of trial.
-While this might sound ego-flattering for some users, some others, might experience uneasy feelings.

-In the other hand, **Appetence**, **Happn**, **Tinder**, and **Bumble** do require a match before a conversation starts.
-This mechanic prevents unwanted conversation to happened. **Bumble** claims to “weed out jerks online”, by allowing only ladies to start a conversation.
-Refreshing mentality!
-But woman starting the conversation could lead to frustration among some men really eager to make the first move.
-The app gives a 24-hours deadline to start conversing, otherwise, the match disappears.
-You better be quick!

-**Inner Circle** takes a different approach by emphasizing on the privilege to chat with someone.
-The one-to-one chat is only available to users that invited 3 friends or that paid a 20 euros subscription per month.

 ### Gamification keep users playing.

 Gamification plays an important part in UX and UI design, and many apps incorporate game mechanics to either reduce the seriousness of their experience or to encourage users to return for more.
 Most of the dating apps we analyzed incorporate one or more game mechanics into their product.

-**Happn** and **Tinder** also use coins/credits that can be either bought or earned to motivate the user through scarcity. **Happn** uses coins to allow one user to talk to another without mutual approval, while **Tinder** uses them to super-like someone.
+**Happn** and **Tinder** also use coins that can be either bought or earned to motivate the user through scarcity. **Happn** uses coins to allow one user to talk to another without mutual approval, while **Tinder** uses them to super-like someone.
 With **Tinder**, the limited number of super-likes per day keeps users coming back regularly.

-![Messages](07-14-dating-apps/Sudy-gamification.png)

 **Sudy** extends the game beyond just a currency, posting leaderboards of the hottest and wealthiest sugar daddies.

 There are plenty of other ways dating apps could use rankings to motivate users.
 Imagine leaderboards for the men who swipe right the most, or for the ladies with the most courage to make the first move.

-### Conclusion
+![Messages](07-14-dating-apps/Sudy-gamification.png)

+---

-Truth be told, maybe dating is enough of a game without all of the mechanics.
+Truth be told, maybe dating is enough of a game without all of these additional mechanics.

-Aesthetics, Interactions, and mechanics play an important role in defining the success of a connected dating service.
-These 3 elements give the users their chance to experience excitement, joy, and trust through the adventure of meeting someone new.
+Aesthetics, interaction, and mechanics play an important role in defining the success of a connected dating service.
+These 3 elements give the users the chance to experience excitement, joy, and trust through the adventure of meeting someone new.

-When talking about online dating, the experience should be polished so the senses and perception about the service sounds right to their user.
-The beauty of the interface, from colors to typographies set users in the mood.
-The iconography and the metaphors they convey are also communicating a tone for relationship goals.
-The layout act as a matchmaker, presenting potential candidates.
+When talking about online dating, the experience should be polished so the user gets the sense that the service is right for them.
+The beauty of the interface, from colors to typography, creates a mood for the experience.
+The iconography and the metaphors they convey also communicate a tone for relationship goals.
+The layout acts as a matchmaker, presenting potential candidates.

-In effect, interactions are also key in defining a pleasant user experience.
-An empathic dating app let their users express their desires and allow them to commit to the level they want.
-Gestures used to like or dismiss someone have their cognitive load to cope with the fear of being rejected or the guilt of liking someone.
+Interactions are also key in defining a pleasant user experience.
+An empathic dating app lets their users express their desires and allows them to commit to the level of engagement they want.
+Using gestures to like or dismiss someone reduces the emotional weight of the fear of being rejected or the guilt of liking someone.
 And the different sharable content give freedom to the user to define their wishes.

-Dating apps elaborated different mechanics to guide the user to trust them.
-Fine-tuning by filtering is an obvious, yet efficient way to help users find the rare pearl and feel confident that the service is listening to their needs.
-Explicit algorithm aren’t necessary the best way to have a user feel confident in the service.
-What's more valuable is a service that say less, or at least respect the user has took the time to define.
-Valuing the chat feature gives power to the users.
-Gamification motivates and reward users.
+Dating apps use a variety of mechanics to earn the user's trust.
+Fine-tuning by filtering is an obvious and efficient way to help users find the rare pearl and to feel confident that the service is listening to their needs.
+Explicit algorithms aren’t necessary the best way to earn a user's confidence.
+What's more valuable is a service that says less, or at least that respects what the user has taken the time to define.
+A thoughtful chat experience gives power to the user, while gamification motivates and rewards them.

 In our connected era, dating apps have revolutionized the way people meet.
-Furthermore, it has changed the perception of relationships and contributed to transform our society.
-Taboos tend to shift toward more acceptance of the dating-apps phenomenon.
-Possibilities of meeting new lovers increased regardless of any sexual preference, or goal sought.
+Furthermore, they have changed the perception of relationships and contributed to the transformation our society.
+Taboos shift toward more acceptance , and the possibilities of meeting new lovers increases regardless of age, sexual preference, or relationship goal.